 because they broke my covenant,

-though I was a husband to them.[47]
+though I was a husband to them.
+The new Covenant will be different.

 I will put my law in their minds